A sequential ensemble approach to epidemic modeling: Combining Hawkes and SEIR models using SMC$^2$: Introduction

 The Hawkes process \citep{hawkes1971point} is a type of self-exciting point process where past events influence the likelihood of future occurrences.
 This model has gained attention for its ability to capture event clustering and self-excitation, making it particularly suitable for modeling infectious disease case series.
-A notable early use of point process models for infectious diseases, though not Hawkes-based was by \cite{meyer2014power}.
-The first Hawkes-based application to real outbreak data was proposed by \cite{kelly2019real}, who developed a nonparametric model to forecast the 2018–2019 Ebola outbreak in the Democratic Republic of the Congo.
+A notable early use of point process models for infectious diseases, though not Hawkes-based, was by \cite{meyer2014power}.
+An early Hawkes-based application to real epidemic data was proposed by \cite{kelly2019real}, who developed a nonparametric model to forecast the 2018–2019 Ebola outbreak in the Democratic Republic of the Congo.
 During the COVID-19 pandemic, Hawkes processes were employed to estimate the time-evolution of the reproduction number \citep{mohler2021analyzing, chiang2022hawkes, lamprinakou2023using}.
 Several studies have compared Hawkes processes with compartmental models. \cite{bertozzi2020challenges} applied a continuous-time Hawkes model to COVID-19 data in U.S. states, but it underperformed relative to traditional SIR/SEIR models during early epidemic phases.
-In contrast, \cite{kresin2021comparison} reported that the Hawkes process outperformed SEIR, reducing forecast error by 20–30\% in most cases.
-These comparisons often used deterministic SEIR-type models, which may partly explain the relative success of Hawkes approaches.
-The discrete-time Hawkes process (DTHP), in particular, benefits from structural simplicity and reduced risk of model misspecification. \cite{park2022non} found that a Hawkes model improved forecasts by 38\% over SEIR during the 2014–2016 Ebola outbreak.
-Furthermore, \cite{Rizoiu2018} introduced the HawkesN process, bridging Hawkes and SIR frameworks by incorporating finite population constraints.
+In contrast, \cite{kresin2021comparison} reported that the Hawkes process outperformed SEIR, reducing forecast error by 20–30\% in most cases. \cite{park2022non} found that a Hawkes model improved forecasts by 38\% over SEIR during the 2014–2016 Ebola outbreak.
+Furthermore, \cite{rizoiu2018sir} introduced the HawkesN process, bridging Hawkes and SIR frameworks by incorporating finite population constraints.
 They showed that, in the absence of background events and assuming an exponential infectious period, the expected conditional intensity of HawkesN matches that of the stochastic SIR model, providing a mechanistic link between these approaches.